Arekkusuva/iron-sample/README.md

-# Rust REST API sample
+# Rust Web API sample

-A REST API sample for application with Rust.
+A Web API sample for application with Rust.

+Warning: In this sample used custom Router for Iron, but best way is use [iron/router](https://github.com/iron/router).

 ## Development